signalfx/integrations/gateway/README.md

 This can be put into the start script, or as part of the environment sent into the container if using a container solution like maestro.

-Example:
+For example:

     HTTP_PROXY="http://proxyhost:proxyport"

-### SignalFx Performance Options
+### SignalFx performance options

-This config below listens for carbon data on port 2003 and forwards it to SignalFx using an internal datapoint buffer size of 1,000,000 and sending with 50 threads simultaneously with each thread sending no more than 5,000 points in a single call.
+This configuration listens for carbon data on port 2003 and forwards it to SignalFx using an internal datapoint buffer size of 1,000,000 and sending with 50 threads simultaneously with each thread sending no more than 5,000 points in a single call.

-EmitDebugMetrics being set to true means every 10s we'll emit metrics out all forwarders about the running Gateway.
-If you don't want these metrics, omit this config value.
+`EmitDebugMetrics` being set to `true` means that every 10s we'll emit metrics out all forwarders about the running Gateway.
+If you don't want these metrics, omit this configuration value.
 These metrics are emitted with both host and cluster dimensions.
 The host dimension will be set to the value of the ServerName set in the config file or to the hostname of the machine by default.
 The cluster dimension will be set to what you set in the config file, or to the default value of "gateway".
 If using the Smart Agent, the host will be overridden with that configured value.

-Also note that we're setting LateThreshold and FutureThreshold to 10s.
+Also note that we're setting `LateThreshold` and `FutureThreshold` to `10s`.
 This means we'll count datapoints, events and spans that exceed those thresholds (if set) and log them up to one per second.
-When you've turned on as described immediately above you'll see metrics named late.count and future.count emitted counting each type of data that was late or in the future respectively.
+When you've turned on as described immediately above, you'll see metrics named late.count and future.count emitted counting each type of data that was late or in the future respectively.